pablo-reyes8/pytorch-gans/README.md

 The implementations are designed to be:
 - **Educational** → Clean code that highlights the fundamentals of adversarial training.
 - **Extensible** → Modular design to adapt to new architectures or datasets.
-- **Reproducible** → Includes notebooks and sample outputs for transparency.
+- **Reproducible** → Includes notebooks, checkpoints, and sample outputs for transparency.

 ---